top of page

 There’s already a certain drama around The Devil Wears Prada 2—the kind that goes beyond the screen.
 A strong cast, red carpets that feel just as big as the original, and fans already building theories online.
 The excitement feels almost staged, in the best way.
 But then again, the first film, The Devil Wears Prada, was never just a movie.
 It became a cultural moment—one that people in fashion (and outside it) still reference today.

-When the original released in 2006, it turned the fashion world into something powerful and dramatic.
-Offices became battlegrounds, clothes became symbols of status, and Miranda Priestly became the face of authority—sharp, controlled, and unforgettable.
-But the world that film showed doesn’t exist in the same way anymore.
+But the world that the film showed doesn’t exist in the same way anymore.
 Fashion media has completely changed.
 It’s no longer run by a few glossy magazines deciding what matters.
 Today, trends are shaped online by creators, influencers, and algorithms.
 Speed matters more than exclusivity.
 What’s “in” changes by the hour, not by the month.
+And nothing goes gatekept for long in this present world of fashion.

-The sequel leans straight into this shift.
-From the trailer alone, it’s clear that Miranda is now dealing with a world that doesn’t follow her old rules.
+From the trailer alone, it’s clear that Miranda is grappling with metrics that don't translate to her old vocabulary: engagement rates, metrics and the ephemeral lifespan of viral content.
+What used to be a selective choice in adding to print has now been reduced to packet-sized content, which has a larger reach than print.
 Everyone is on their phones, constantly creating and consuming content.
 Deadlines aren’t about print anymore—they’re about being first online.
 And reputation?
 That can change overnight.
 The story also brings in familiar faces with a twist.
 Emily Charlton is no longer an assistant—she’s now a powerful industry figure.
-Andy Sachs returns too, tied to a major online controversy that could shake everything Miranda has built.
+Andy Sachs returns, too, tied to a major online controversy that could shake everything Miranda has built.

 Image Credit: tdwpmovie/IG